c0ntradicti0n/Distinctiopus4/README.md

 .
 PCT  O  O
 ```

 This data is fed into the model.
-In the mass of these samples negative sampling and "first"-sampling are used for better recognizing the structure, there can be text before and after such samples.
+In the mass of these samples negative sampling and "first"-sampling are used for better structuring the predictions of the model, there can be text before and after such samples.
+It's useful for going step by through documents.

 ## Built With